 Last year we had a display based on LGBTI (Lesbian, Gay, Bi-sexual, Transgender and Intersex) Rights.
 The concept resulted from a member of staff attending a professional learning event at our local hospital.
 Up to date and relevant material was purchased, and a display space near the public phone, located in the Tower building, has been set up with relevant and medically approved brochures.
-We also focus displays at New Internationalist topics of note, and refer students regularly to issues relating to refuges and people fleeing war and or natural disasters.
+We also create focus displays on New Internationalist topics of note, and refer students regularly to issues relating to refugees and people fleeing war and or natural disasters.

 Another set of connected goals which we model as well as teach can be seen in these three target areas:

 The subjects we teach that cover these areas include Geography, English and Science.
 The way in which we live these are as follows:

 Papercut is now controlling our printing – which allows for jobs to be cancelled if they are no longer required, and prevents students printing to all the printers in the school but only collecting from one.
 This has had a massive impact on our paper and toner use.